Agriculture: Apricot Pest Management Guidelines

 Resistance potential Comments

-captan phthalamide contact multi-site (M4) low highly toxic to
+captan (Captan) phthalamide contact multi-site (M 04) low highly toxic to honey bee larvae

-chlorothalonil (Bravo, etc.) chloronitrile contact multi-site (M5) low
+chlorothalonil (Bravo, etc.) chloronitrile contact multi-site (M 05) low

-cyprodinil (Vangard) anilinopyrimidine mostly contact, slight systemic single-site (9) high9
+cyprodinil (Vangard) anilinopyrimidine contact, systemic on some crops single-site (9) high9

 fenbuconazole (Indar) DMI4-triazole systemic (local)8 single-site (3) high